easyparcel/nextgen-integration-doc/plugin(Seamless)/README.md

 This folder showing you how to integrate your own business with EasyParcel nextGen version(lastest).

 ## To understand what is plugin version(Seamless)
-The seamless version integrates directly with your WooCommerce store, allowing you to book and manage shipments right from your website.
+The seamless version integrates directly with your own E-Commerce store, allowing you to book and manage shipments right from your website.
 This version provides real-time shipping rates and automated order fulfillment.

 ---